Enter the Knowledge platform

 The CSIC is an autonomous, multi-disciplinary public research body affiliated to the Spanish Government, covering most fields of science social sciences and technology.
 The CSIC has its own legal structure and is represented throughout the Spanish territory with a total of 132 centers/institutes.

 LeiKon GmbH is an innovative company working in the area of process control engineering, vertical data communication and MES (Manufacturing Execution Solution).
 LeiKon was founded in 1999 as a spin off of the University of Technology Aachen (RWTH Aachen).
 LeiKon is a SME (Small and Medium Enterprise) and acts as consulter and system integrator of industrial automation systems in process industry.
 LeiKon has also more than 15 years experience in innovation and technology transfer as well as in industrial project management.

 A lot of big companies of process industry are customers of LeiKon.
 Examples of industrial partners and/or clients of LeiKon: Bayer, BASF, Covestro, Evonik, Gaz de France, Ineos, Perstorp, SGL Carbon, Shell, etc. In the past, LeiKon accomplished successfully several R&D projects with industrial partners and/or RTD performers.

-LeiKon is part of the on-going EU NMP project MORE (Real-time Monitoring and Optimization of Resource Efficiency in Integrated Processing Plants).
+LeiKon was part of the past EU NMP project MORE (Real-time Monitoring and Optimization of Resource Efficiency in Integrated Processing Plants).
 LeiKon is also active in several standardization panels like NAMUR and DIN DKE K931 ‘System aspects in automation and process control’ (German mirror of IEC TC 65).